firmica/features/readme.md

 -we are adding a new feature here

--This is new awsome feature, push this to git hub
+-This is new awsome feature, push this to git huba

+-add login